-This national park boasts of a fascinating coastal landscape, something hard enough to find in a majorly inland country.
-The park surrounds a small group of islands on the North Sea coast and covers around 12,000 hectares of coastal mudflats.
-The three islands situated in the park are the green island of Neuwerk, the dune island of Scharhörn and the artificial bird island of Nigehörn which is closed to the public.
-In addition to the natural sights, the park also offers many cultural attractions.
-While the other two islands are uninhabited, Neuwerk has a small population of approximately 40 people and some interesting historical heritage including a fortified tower in the Elbe estuary, a relic from the days of the Hanseatic League.
-Visitor attractions provided by the park include guided excursions, horse-drawn carriage rides through the mudflats, cruises from Cuxhaven to Neuwerk and bird-watching tours.
+Germany’s not automatically associated with the sea, but it has dramatic coastline on its northern flank, and this national park is the proof.
+It takes in around 30,000 acres (12,000ha) of coastal mudflats and a small group of islands in the North Sea: the green island of Neuwerk, the dune island of Scharhörn and the artificial bird island of Nigehörn (the last two closed to the public).
+Neuwerk has a small population of approximately 40 and interesting heritage including a fortified tower in the Elbe estuary, a relic from the days of the Hanseatic League, the great maritime trading confederation of the Middle Ages.
+You’ll enjoy the activities laid on – horse-drawn carriage rides through the mudflats, cruises from Cuxhaven to Neuwerk and bird-watching tours.

 Alex Allen contributed additional reporting to this article.